-Once your child is under general anaesthetic, the radiologist will check the lymphatic malformation using an ultrasound scan.
-Using the ultrasound scan as a guide, they will insert a small needle through the skin into the abnormal cysts.
+Once your child is under general anaesthetic, the radiologist will check the malformation using an ultrasound scan.
+Using the ultrasound scan as a guide, they will insert a small needle through the eyelid into the malformation.
 If possible, the radiologist will use the needle to drain off some of the fluid inside the cysts.
+They will then inject a small amount of contrast liquid through the needle and take an x-ray.
+This confirms whether it is safe to inject the medicine.
+They will then inject a very small amount of medicine (sclerosant)

-They will inject a very small amount of medicine through the needle, which irritates and inflames the malformation, which causes swelling but this goes down over the next few weeks.
+through the needle, which irritates and inflames the malformation causing swelling, but this goes down over the next few weeks.
 Finally, the radiologist removes the needle.
 No stitches or dressings are needed - you will only be able to see a few pinpricks in the skin.